Operation Purple Camp Chronicles: Avery’s Story

 Avery’s dad, who works on a ship, has been deployed three times, leaving Avery to help his mom take care of his little brother.
 Many military kids take on similar roles at home when a parent deploys.
 And for some, that added responsibility is tough.

 Operation Purple Camp gives military children a free week of sleep-away camp designed to encourage connection and growth, away from the stressors of daily life at home.
 Campers meet others who know what it’s like to have a parent in the military.
 And for a just a few days, they get to just be a kid.

 “When I’m at camp, I’m not worried about my dad.
 I know he’s okay.
 I know my little brother is safe and I can just breathe a sigh of relief.”

-This summer, more than 1,600 amazing military kids, like Avery, will attend 17 weeks of Operation Purple Camps around the United States.
+This summer, thousands of amazing military kids, like Avery, will attend Operation Purple Camps around the United States.
 They’ll try new activities—like archery, horseback riding, even tubing on the lake—and they’ll experience it all with other military kids who walk in the same shoes they do.
 At NMFA, we know that when a military member serves, the whole family serves, and that includes our youngest heroes: awesome military kids, like Avery.